 The Prop 65 MADL standard for all age groups is 0.5 mcg per day.
 Unfortunately, it’s virtually impossible to manufacture nutritional supplements that don’t contain trace amounts of lead which sometimes approach this limit.
 In fact, many fresh fruits and vegetables we eat daily naturally have higher amounts of lead than California’s Safe Harbor standard.

 At Carlson, we are dedicated to ensuring our labels have full disclosure and transparency—even with requirements such as the Prop 65 warning.
 You can rest assured knowing that our full line of nutritional supplements meets or exceeds the requirements of the federal government and are considered extremely safe in all other 49 states across the nation.
-We feel so strongly about the high quality of our products, we offer a money back guarantee for customers who aren’t completely satisfied.
 If you have any questions or concerns, please don’t hesitate to contact us.
 You can reach us by email at email@example.com or by calling (888) 234-5656.